albazahm/Programming-Language-Classifier/README.md

         pip install -r requirements.txt

 3. Place the code snippets in the [Snippets](./Snippets) folder as .txt files.
+There are 4 .txt files there as examples.
 4. From the command line run predict.py as follows:

         python predict.py --runtime CPU --top 3